earwig/git-repo-updater/README.md

     gitup ~/repos/foo ~/repos/bar ~/repos/baz

-...will automatically pull to the `foo`, `bar`, and `baz` git repositories if their working directories are clean (to avoid merge conflicts).
+will automatically pull to the `foo`, `bar`, and `baz` git repositories if their working directories are clean (to avoid merge conflicts).
 Additionally, you can just type:

     gitup ~/repos

-...to automatically update all git repositories in that directory.
+to automatically update all git repositories in that directory.

 To add a bookmark (or bookmarks), either of these will work: